skyway/old-skyway-peer-authentication-samples/README.md

 Look at the README in each individual language folder for information on how to run the server.

+Before you run the sample you should set the `secretkey` variable in the marked `Config section` with the one for your app.
+You can find the secret key for your app on the developer's dashboard.

+Optionally, you can implement the `checkSessionToken()` or `check_session_token()` functions to check if the session token passed to the server is valid.
+The authentication with the session token is not implemented in the samples and always returns true.
+In the samples, we use a session token but it could also be a password check to authenticate the user.

 POST a request to the server at port `8080` to the `/authenticate` endpoint.
-The request must containing something authenticating the peer.
+The request must contain the `peerId` and `sessionToken` parameters, sent as `application/x-www-form-urlencoded`.
-In the samples, we use a session token but it could also be a password.
-The authentication with the session token is not implemented in the samples and always returns true.
+See [Example using JavaScript with JQuery](#example-using-javascript-with-jquery)  below, or run the sample client described in [Sample Client Script](#sample-client-script).

 ### Example using JavaScript with JQuery